 Subsequent deep waters (

-an example of prophetic censure directed to the nation, see Isaiah 1.
-Note
+prophetic censure directed to the nation, see Isaiah 1.
+Note there how many

-there how many topics are covered from religious matters to social issues.
-See
+topics are covered from religious matters to social issues.
+See also the bulk

-as reasons the offenses of the people.
-(Jonah is an exception; he preached only
+offenses of the people.
+(Jonah is an exception; he preached only to

-challenged this notion.
-When covenants were made, there would be two copies of
+notion.
+When covenants were made, there would be two copies of the agreement.

-the agreement.
-It is likely that in the covenant box which Scripture calls “the
+It is likely that in the covenant box which Scripture calls “the ark of the

-ark of the covenant” the two tablets were two complete sets of the Ten Commandments, God’s copy
+covenant” the two tablets were two complete sets of the Ten

 The 1980 Gallup Poll on religion reported, “We have a revival of feelings but not of the knowledge of God.
 The church today is more guided by feelings than convictions.
 We value enthusiasm more than informed commitment.”